orbbec/OrbbecSDK-dev/README.md

 OrbbecSDK C++ API user guide：[orbbecsdk_c++_api_user_guide-v1.0.pdf](docs/api/orbbecsdk_c++_api_user_guide-v1.0.pdf) -->

+### 2.3 Performance tuning

+For different use cases, the SDK can be tuned to achieve optimal performance.
+Please refer to the [performance tuning guide](docs/tutorial/performance_tuning.md) for more information.

-### 2.3 Building from Source
+### 2.4 Building from Source

 If you would like to modify the SDK itself, you can build the SDK from source.
-Please refer to the [build guide](docs/build/building_orbbec_sdk.md) for more information.
+Please refer to the [build guide](docs/tutorial/building_orbbec_sdk.md) for more information.

-### 2.4 FAQ
+### 2.5 FAQ

 Most frequently asked questions can be found in the [FAQ](docs/FAQ.md) file.